 Betws-y-Coed has lots of facilities compared to other smaller villages so it’s a great place to stop on a Wales Road Trip too!

-You can walk up to Cyrau Viewpoint, walk across the beautiful Pont-y-Pair bridge, visit Conwy Valley Railway Museum and take a bus further into the depths of Snowdonia national park if you wish.
+You can walk up to Cyrau Viewpoint, walk across the beautiful Pont-y-Pair bridge, visit Conwy Valley Railway Museum and take a bus further into the depths of Eryri National Park (Snowdonia National Park) if you wish.

-7. Zip-Line at Zip World (Snowdonia National Park)
+7. Zip-Line at Zip World (Eryri National Park – Snowdonia National Park)

 One of the top places to visit in Wales for a lot of fun is Zip World in North Wales.

-Zip World have 4 locations in North Wales 3 of which are in Snowdonia National Park.
+Zip World have 4 locations in North Wales 3 of which are in Eryri National Park (Snowdonia National Park).

 The activities in each of them change from a roller coaster through the forest, sky rides, velocity ziplines and so much more, so pick which ones sound most appealing to you and book in because this will give your Wales road trip a huge adrenaline hit!

-8. Slate Cavern Gold and Bouncing at Zip World (Snowdonia National Park)
+8. Slate Cavern Gold and Bouncing at Zip World (Eryri National Park – Snowdonia National Park)

-Zip World have revamped their North Wales activities quite a lot recently and now, in their Slate Cavern location in Snowdonia National Park you can play underground golf and go on trampolines inside the cavern!
+Zip World have revamped their North Wales activities quite a lot recently and now, in their Slate Cavern location in Eryri National Park (Snowdonia National Park) you can play underground golf and go on trampolines inside the cavern!

 It’s best to book all Zip-World activities in Wales online in advance so you don’t miss out, especially for weekends and school holidays!